 |Rank||Overall ranking||Migrant integration||Fight against racism|

-Percentage of the population that thinks a particular player should take measures, by issue (integration or racism).
+Proportion of the population that thinks a particular player should take measures, by issue (integration or racism).
 Based on a multiple choice question: respondents were able to name several players.

 To all questions above: Open-ended questions (CAWI/CATI), coded according to a common code book.